Earnest Ross: Taoyuan Taiwan Beer Leopards (2025)

-Sunshine Coast Phoenix (2025)
+Sunshine Coast Phoenix and Shonan United (2025–present)

 In April 2025, Ross joined the Sunshine Coast Phoenix of the NBL1 North for the 2025 season.
 He was named NBL1 North All Star Second Team.

-Shonan United (2025–present)

 On July 31, 2025, Ross signed with Shonan United of the B.League.

+In May 2026, Ross-rejoined the Sunshine Coast Phoenix for the 2026 NBL1 North season.

 National team career

 In November 2018, Ross played for the Guam national team in the 2021 FIBA Asia Cup pre-qualifiers, helping Guam go undefeated.
 In February 2020, he played for Guam in the 2021 FIBA Asia Cup qualifiers.

 In February 2023, Ross helped Guam qualify for the 2025 FIBA Asia Cup qualifiers.
 In 2024, he played in two FIBA Asia Cup qualifying windows.
+The following year, he played at the 2025 FIBA Asia Cup.

+On July 3, 2026, Ross played for Guam in Perth against Australia in a FIBA World Cup qualifier, scoring an equal game-high 22 points in a 124–52 loss.
+It marked Guam's first ever FIBA World Cup Qualifier.

 Personal life

 Ross is the son of Earnest Ross Sr. and Toy Miller.
 His father has remarried twice, and as of March 2013, he was still active in the military.
 His father's cousin is former NBA player Gerald Glass.

 Ross has an Australian wife and daughter.
+He met his wife in Melbourne.

 Ross is a Christian.
 He has more than 20 tattoos.